ChordPro/chordpro/docs/content/Pango_Markup.md

 ---
-title: "Pango markup language"
+title: "ChordPro markup language"
-description: "Pango markup language"
+description: "ChordPro markup language"
 ---

-# Pango markup language
+# ChordPro markup language

-_This information is derived from the official [Pango documentation](https://docs.gtk.org/Pango/pango_markup.html#pango-markup)._
+The ChordPro markup language provides a means for text formatting using a subset of the Pango markup language as developed by the Gnome organisation.

 The Pango markup language is a very simple SGML-like language that allows you specify attributes with the text they are applied to by